Legacy Circle Logo_Long_2020

 The Legacy Circle at Mercy was established in 2013 as a way for Bakersfield’s emerging leaders to continue the legacy of giving that began more than 100 years ago when Mercy Hospital was founded.

-Legacy Circle Members meet three times during the year with a dinner and program.
+Legacy Circle Members meet two times during the year with a dinner and program.
 Interactive presentations with physicians, behind the scenes hospital tours, and interaction with hospital leadership are all perks of joining this special group.
 Since this is a philanthropic club, members are asked to contribute $500 each year.
 100% of this membership gift goes directly to the project chosen to be funded in September.

 Join the Legacy Circle at Mercy and be part of Bakersfield’s new generation of philanthropists.
 You can pay via credit card by clicking “Donate Now” or send in your donation of $500 to the Friends of Mercy Foundation at PO Box 119, Bakersfield, CA 93302.
 You may also contact FriendsofMercy@dignityhealth.org or call 661.663.6700.